 1. In a bread machine pan add the milk, egg, butter, flour, sugar, salt and yeast in the order recommended by the manufacturer.
 Set machine to the dough cycle.
 Check the dough after 5 minutes or so to make sure it’s no too wet or dry.
 It should have by now formed into a smooth, elastic dough ball that moves freely in the bread machine pan.
 If too dry or too wet, add flour or water, a tablespoon at a time.

 2. When dough cycle is complete, heat oven to 350 degrees F and line two baking sheets with parchment paper.
 Remove dough from machine onto a lightly floured surface.
 Knead it a few times, then roll to 1/2-inch thickness.
 Dough will be difficult to roll.
 Keep at it, letting the dough relax periodically, and also after you’re done rolling – otherwise you’ll get oval-shaped, rather than round, doughnuts.
-Actually, at least half of mine end up oval-shaped anyway, probably because the dough relaxes some more after I cut the sufganiyot out.
-They’re still delicious, so I don’t worry about it, and just remind myself that homemade is not *supposed* to be perfect.
+(Actually, at least half of mine end up oval-shaped anyway, probably because the dough relaxes some more after I cut the sufganiyot out.
+They’re still delicious, so I don’t worry about it, and just remind myself that homemade is not *supposed* to be perfect.)
+It’s easier to roll the dough if you divide it into two portions and roll each separately.
+Cover the portion you’re not rolling with a clean kitchen towel to prevent it from drying out.

 4. Place circles on the prepared baking sheets.
 Cover with clean towels and place next to the oven to ensure a warm environment for the second rising.
 Allow to rise 30 minutes.
 The sole purpose of heating the oven is to provide a warm environment for the second rise, so it’s optional, but I always do it.